-There are 10 solutions proposed for Key Issue #1, targeting to provide RFSP Index consistency when UE moves from 5GC to EPC.
+There are 4 solutions proposed for Key Issue #1, targeting to provide RFSP Index consistency when UE moves from 5GC to EPC for N26-based interworking scenario.

 Table 7.1-1 compares the principles between the proposed solutions.

 Table 7.x-1: Evaluation on principles of KI#1 candidate solutions